 Please note students admitted to a Program of Study are expected to abide by the rules and regulations of the program and complete the courses required by that program.
 A student may be withdrawn from a Program of Study for not following these guidelines.

-Sixteen (16) years of age or older: Any person 16 years of age or older are eligible to enroll in SCC credit and Continuing Education classes provided they meet any stated course prerequisites.
+16 years of age or older: Any person 16 years of age or older is eligible to enroll in SCC credit and Continuing Education classes provided they meet any stated course prerequisites.
 Any person applying for admission to a Program of Study at the College who is 16 years of age or older must self-certify that they have earned a high school/GED® certificate or will have earned one by the time they begin their Program of Study.

-Persons under sixteen (16) years of age: Any person under 16 years of age will not be accepted for admission into a Program of Study.
-A person under 16 years of age may enroll in credit classes provided they meet any stated class prerequisites and have special permission from the campus Dean of Students or college Associate Vice President of Student Enrollment.
+Persons under 16 years of age: Any person under 16 years of age will not be accepted for admission into a Program of Study.
+A person under 16 years of age may enroll in credit classes provided they meet any stated class prerequisites and have special permission from the campus Dean of Students or college Dean of Student Enrollment.
 Contact the Registration & Records Office to obtain a permission form.
 Persons under 16 years of age may enroll in special non-credit classes offered through the Continuing Education Division.
 Other special enrollment opportunities for students under 16 years of age are identified in the course description and/or advertisement.